dhiaa00/Underwritings-Fraud-Prediction/README.md

 * sklearn.ensemble (for Bagging and Random Forest Regressor models)
 * sklearn.model_selection (for GridSearchCV)

-**Data:**

-The code assumes a CSV file named "train.csv" located in the "./data/train/" directory.
-This file should contain the features used for training the model.

 **Code Description:**

 1. **Data Loading and Cleaning:**
-   * Loads the data from the JSON file using pandas.
+   * Loads the data from the csv file using pandas.
    * Cleans the column names.
    * Drops irrelevant columns and features with high missing values.
    * Handles missing values.